 First, you need to reduce the image size, especially if the photo’s bitrate is incredibly significant.
 With tools such as TinyPNG, you’ll have high-quality images that don’t affect your website’s performance.

 Next, make sure to add long-tail keywords in your alt text.
 According to one expert from Ecom Warrior Academy, this is a powerful strategy that many online business owners take for granted.
-Adding long-tail keywords allows search engines to categorize your photos, making it one of the best ways to place high in the results, especially if you’re in a niche dominated by Amazon or eBay stores.
+Adding long-tail keywords helps search engines to categorize your photos.
+It’s one of the best ways to rank high in the results, especially if you’re in a niche dominated by Amazon or eBay stores.

-Shopify is a great venue to sell products, but it needs more than just image uploads and copy-paste descriptions.
-If you want to attract more clients and sell more items, then make sure to follow the Shopify SEO tips mentioned above.
+Shopify is a great venue to sell products.
+But, it needs more than just image uploads and copy-paste descriptions.
+You want to attract more clients and sell more items.
+So, make sure to follow the Shopify SEO guide above.